 • A detailed estimate of the budgeted cost for you of attending the conference, and any other anticipated funding that you expect to receive from other sources.

-Virtual presenters with financial need may apply for a Virtual Registration Waiver.
+Virtual presenters with financial need may apply for a Virtual Registration Waiver (opens Feb.
+28).
 Ten waivers will be given.
-Deadline to apply is March 22, 2023.
+Deadline to apply is April 10, 2025.

-ASLE will once again honor the best work of graduate students with awards for presentations made at its 2023 conference.
-The awards will be announced prior to the conference, and presented at the Authors’ Reception on Monday July 10.
+ASLE will once again honor the best work of graduate students with awards for presentations made at its 2025 conference.
+The awards will be announced prior to the conference, and presented at the Authors and Awards Reception on Wednesday July 9, 2025.

-• One awardee will be chosen from the submissions of eligible work to receive $100 and be published in ISLE: Interdisciplinary Studies in Literature and Environment.
+• One grand prize awardee will be chosen to receive $100 and be published in ISLE: Interdisciplinary Studies in Literature and Environment.

-• Up to two more honorable mentions will be chosen to receive $100.
+• Up to two more honorable mention awardees will be chosen to receive $100.

 • Both scholarly papers in any aspect of the environmental humanities or any genre of environmental creative writing by a graduate student presented at the conference are eligible for the awards.